Cliff Smyth: Biography

 Education and Training

-- PhD (Mind-Body Medicine), College of Integrative Medicine and Health Sciences, Saybrook University
+PhD (Mind-Body Medicine), College of Integrative Medicine and Health Sciences, Saybrook University, 2018

-- Certificate in Health and Wellness Coaching, 2013, Saybrook University
+Certificate in Health and Wellness Coaching, Saybrook University, 2013

-- B and Diploma in Education, LaTrobe University, Melbourne, 1983.
+BA (Social Sciences) and Diploma in Education, LaTrobe University, Melbourne, Australia, 1983.

 About my Feldenkrais practice